Grow Financial Federal Credit Union

 holiday shopping tips image

-Holiday Shopping Tips: Avoid These Five Common Financial Pitfalls
+Holiday Shopping Tips: Avoid These Five Common Financial Blunders

 1. Not setting a budget

-It’s easy to be swept up into spending more during a time when we want to be generous and show love to others.
-Don’t let your heart run away with your head.
+A budget’s only as good as your willingness to stick to it.
+It’s easy to be swept up into spending beyond your means during a time when you want to be generous and show love to others.
+Don’t let your heart run away with your head, leaving you stressed about finances in the coming months.

 4. Falling for scams

 2Subject to credit approval.
 Introductory Rate as low as 1.99% to 4.99% APR.
 The introductory rate is effective for the first six billing cycles for purchases and balance transfers.
-After the introductory period expires, or if you do not qualify for an introductory rate, your standard APR will range between 6.99% to 17.49% for purchases and balance transfers.
+After the introductory period expires, or if you do not qualify for an introductory rate, your standard APR will range between 12.24% and 17.49% for purchases and balance transfers.
 This is a variable rate.
-The rate you receive will be based on your credit worthiness.
+The rate you receive will be based on your creditworthiness.
 This rate will vary with the market based on Prime Rate as published in the Wall Street Journal “Money Rates” table on the last day of each calendar month.
 The APR will not exceed 18.00%.
-If the minimum monthly payment is 60 days late twice in a twelve-month period, the rate will revert to a default rate of 18.00% for six (6) billing cycles.
+If the minimum monthly payment is 60 days late twice in a 12-month period, the rate will revert to a default rate of 18.00% for six (6) billing cycles.
 Other APRs: Cash Advances 18.00%, Overdraft to Share Account 18.00%.
 A finance charge of 1.00% will be charged on foreign transactions.
-Rates are effective as of 04/07/2020 and could change without notice.
+Rates are effective as of publishing this piece and could change without notice.
 Annual Percentage Rate (APR).

 Posted In: